TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > With my memories suppressed, I can't betray Shar's secrets... but I can't remember much of myself either.
 If I manage to return to Baldur's Gate and fulfil Shar's mission... then my memories will be restored.

 She has no memories about herself, what she is doing or why does she have a gith artifact.
 Which very quickly proves to be invaluable.
 The moment we try to enter the Goblin camp, we hear a voice in our heads.
-The voice of such overwhelming command that our avatar can barely stay conscious.
+The voice of such overwhelming authority that our avatar can barely stay conscious.
 It is talking about a Prism, which they need to find.
 The world is receding into darkness when Shadowheart's artifact somehow repels it.

 > Don't give me that look.
 I don't know what just happened any more than you do.
 We should keep going.